CNN President Jeff Zucker Says That Trump Expects Special Treatment From CNN

 “These are things he liked before he was a candidate, and things he associates with New York.”

-And that brings the CNN President to the third reason, their former friendship.
+And that brings the CNN president to the third reason, their former friendship.
 Zucker thinks Trump sees CNN as an extension of Zucker, and he lashes out because he feels attacked or ganged up on.

 “He [Trump] thought CNN should be like Fox News and give him glowing coverage all the time.
 He should get the coverage he deserves, and it’s not going to be different because we were friends.”

-Within the last two weeks, Donald Trump ramped up his ire with CNN, stripping senior White House Correspondent Jim Acosta of his press credentials, which ended up in a court battle.
+Within the last two weeks, Donald Trump ramped up his ire with CNN, stripping senior White House correspondent Jim Acosta of his press credentials, which ended up in a court battle, per the Inquisitr.